AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

            1. Checks for IInteractable&lt;AimApply> components on used object (object in the active hand), in component order.
 2. Mouse held down - continue shooting if we have an automatic (keep triggering IInteractable&lt;AimApply> components on Gun).

-# Migration
-Migration will be done in a piecemeal fashion.
-Any time we discover usability, code duplication, or design issues with IF2, we will nip them at the bud before continuing to migrate.
-Please bring any design concerns to Discord.

-IF2 is designed such that it lives alongside the old interaction system.
-Once the old interaction system is complete, we should remove the last vestiges of the old code.

 # Motivation for IF2

 We've all noticed some issues working with the old InputTrigger-based interaction system.
 Since interaction is such a vital and foundational part of the game, we decided it would be best to make it as polished as possible.
 The key design goals of the new system are: